Foster, Filipowski lead way as No. 9 Duke beats No. 18 Michigan State 74-65

 Filipowski, who scored 25 points in each of Duke’s first two games, had 10 points in the second half.
 The preseason All-American grabbed eight rebounds.

-Mark Mitchell and Tyrese Proctor each scored 13 points as the Blue Devils bounced back from a home loss to then-No. 12 Arizona last week.
-They also gave coach Jon Scheyer a win in front of his hometown crowd.
-He starred at Glenbrook North High School - about 25 miles from the United Center in Northbrook, Illinois - before becoming an All-American player and longtime assistant for Hall of Famer Mike Krzyzewski.
+Mark Mitchell and Tyrese Proctor each scored 13 points as Scheyer got a win in front of his hometown crowd.
+He starred at Glenbrook North High School — about 25 miles from the United Center in Northbrook, Illinois — before becoming an All-American player and longtime assistant for Hall of Famer Mike Krzyzewski.

 Tyson Walker led Michigan State with 22 points and Malik Hall scored 18.
 The Spartans shot 6 of 19 on 3-pointers after going 2 for 31 during their first two games, a season-opening loss to James Madison and a blowout win over Southern Indiana.